Patton Park (Detroit)

 Patton Park is a 93 acre park located on the southwest side of Detroit, Michigan.
 The park, named for the World War II US military leader General George S. Patton, was dedicated in the early 1950s.
 Local landowner Jacques Baby bequeathed the 93 acre tract of land to the City of Detroit for a park.
 The park retains a restrictive covenant that prohibits the City from tampering with the park, lest the park returns to Baby's descendants.
-(Restrictive covenants in City of Detroit parks have also been placed into the deeds at Eliza Howell Park and Rackham Golf Course.)